Muppet Treasure Island Review (1996) – A wonderful, nostalgic, stomach achingly hilarious film that is an absolute MUST SEE no matter your age!

 Cut to the next day!
 The boys are cleaned up, and excitedly waiting at the docks for Fozzie.
 Fozzie shows up, and points them to the right boat, The Hispaniola.
 Thrilled, they board and set to exploring the ship!

 They find themselves in the kitchen area…with the cook singing a little sea shanty.
 The cook turns around and teases them.
-With a boisterous laugh, he then invites them to help themselves to some food in the galley which, of course, Rizzo is all too eager to do.
+With a boisterous laugh, he then invites them to help themselves to some food in the galley which, of course, Rizzo is all too eager to do!

 The cook introduces himself to Jim, “Long John Silver!
 At your service!”
 (Tim Curry).
 Giving Jim a charismatic grin he says in a hushed tone, “Long John to his friends.
 A friend you can trust is worth his weight in gold.”

 Long John Silver is our favorite character throughout the whole film!
 Tim Curry definitely steals the show a bit.
-His charisma, amazing laugh, and singing talent could not be more perfect for the role and we are here for it…and we love it!
+His charisma, amazing laugh, and singing talent could not be more perfect for the role and we potatoes are here for it…and we love it!

 Long John introduces Jim to his pet lobster named Bad Polly (Kevin Clash) or simply Polly Lobster.
 Long John loves teasing the new cabin boys, Jim, Gonzo, and Rizzo, and has an infectious laugh (because Tim Curry).
 He comes across as extremely shady but very likeable…but the most damning thing about him is the fact that he only has one leg!